 - These essential oils nourish and moisturize the skin

-My personal favorite and the most cooling on the list, peppermint oil for sunburn is soothing and nourishing for the sunburnt skin.
+My personal favorite and the most cooling on the list, peppermint is the essential oil for sunburn relief as it’s soothing and nourishing for the damaged skin.
 I love it because It’s able to numb the problematic area!
 Peppermint oil contains menthol, an active agent.
 It is a volatile oil and a numbing agent.

 You’ve tried the menthol chewing gums before, right?
 So you know how well they provide the cooling and refreshing sensation (even though I very dislike the tongue-numbing feeling)!
 Peppermint essential oil for sunburn works in a very similar way.
 With its anesthetic properties is soothes the burn.
 Peppermint EO also has antibacterial and antioxidant properties.